LogoLogo

 December 29, 2007

-Our investigative reporter in LA, Erik Evens, sent in the above and following photos.
+Our investigative reporter in LA, Erik Evens, sent in the above, and following, photo.